 Posture and Position

-The partner then extends one arm to the side, their chin parallel with the floor and their eyes focused down.
-This enables the conscious mind to disconnect so we can directly communicate with the sub conscious mind.
+The Partner then extends one arm to the side, their chin parallel with the floor and their eyes focused down.
+This enables the conscious mind to disconnect to communicate with the subconscious mind directly.

-The facilitator will stand to the side of the partner, with one hand on their shoulder to help keep the partner stable and the other hand on the partners wrist with their thumb underneath for support.
+The Facilitator will stand to the partner’s side, with one hand on their shoulder to help keep the partner stable and the other hand on the partner’s wrist with their thumb underneath for support.

-The facilitator will then ask a question to the partner for them to repeat, then they will say “be strong” then apply a small amount of downward pressure for two seconds and asking the partner to gently resist.
+The PSYCK-K Facilitator will then ask a question to the partner for them to repeat, then they will say “be strong”, apply a small amount of downward pressure for two seconds and ask the partner to resist gently.

-If the partners arm gives way or let’s go then this is a weak or no response.
+- If the partner’s arm gives way or lets go, this is a weak or a no response.

 A positive outcome can be “verified” by observing the involved body part remaining steady while pressure is put on it.
 A negative outcome will feel like a yielding of the body part when weight is applied to it.

 To get the most reliable response from muscle testing, it is best if the partner maintains a neutral and curious attitude about whether a particular outcome of the muscle test will be strong or weak.

 It is also recommended to have a drink of water before starting, as dehydration can lead to inaccurate results.

 Methods of muscle testing need not be complicated; many people get good results with straightforward techniques, such as this one: